How a Reverse Mortgage Works

 With HECM, you can choose one of the five options for getting the proceeds:

-1. Lump sum - All the proceeds when the loan closes; fixed interest rates.
+1. Lump sum - All the proceeds when the loan closes; this is the only option that typically uses a fixed interest rate.

-2. Tenure plan - Equal monthly payments for as long as the borrower lives there; adjustable rates.
+2. Tenure plan - Equal monthly payments for as long as at least one borrower lives there; adjustable rates.

 3. Term payments - Monthly payments over a set period; adjustable rates.

-5. Term/monthly payments and a line of credit - a combination of the second/third and the fourth option; flexible rates.
+5. Term/monthly payments and a line of credit - a combination of the options above.

 Proprietary Reverse Mortgages

-Even though the IRS does not count loan proceeds as taxable income, the interest isn’t tax-deductible.
+While the IRS does not count loan proceeds as taxable income, the interest isn’t tax-deductible until the year the loan is actually paid off (either partially or in full).

 You Will Owe More Over Time

-Interest never sleeps - it constantly accompanies the balance that you still owe on your loan.
+Interest never sleeps.
 As a consequence, the outstanding balance keeps growing every month.

 Interest Can Change

-This aspect typically depends on the type of loan you take, but variable-rate loans can come with a higher sum you can borrow.
-Variable reverse mortgage rates are tied to a financial index and will change with the market, but they give you more options for getting your money.
+Variable reverse mortgage rates are tied to a financial index (currently the 12-Month CMT index) and will change with the market, but they give you more options for getting your money.

 There Are Fees and Additional Costs